Penryn, Cornwall

+Penryn (/pɛnˈrɪn/; Pennrynn, meaning 'promontory') is a civil parish and town in west Cornwall, England, United Kingdom.
+It is on the Penryn River about 1 mi northwest of Falmouth.
+At the 2021 census the parish had a population of 8,489 and the built up area as defined by the Office for National Statistics (which extends beyond the parish boundary) had a population of 11,195.

 Though now the town is overshadowed by the larger nearby town of Falmouth, Penryn was once an important harbour in its own right, lading granite and tin to be shipped to other parts of the country and world during the medieval period.

 History

 Early history

 The ancient town first appears in the Domesday Book under the name of "Trelivel", and was since founded and named Penryn in 1216 by the Bishop of Exeter.
 The borough was enfranchised and its Charter of Incorporation was made in 1236.
 The contents of this Charter were embodied in a confirmation by Bishop Walter Bronescombe in the year 1259.
 In 1265, a religious college, called Glasney College, was built in Penryn for the Bishop of Exeter to develop the church's influence in the far west of the diocese.
 In 1374, the chapel of St Thomas (sometimes called St Mary's) was opened.
 Standing at the head of the Penryn River, Penryn occupies a sheltered position and was a port of some significance in the 15th century.
 After the Dissolution of the Monasteries by King Henry VIII and the disestablishing of the Roman Catholic church, Glasney College was dissolved and demolished in 1548 during the brief reign of Edward VI, the first Protestant Duke of Cornwall and afterwards King of England.
 The dissolution of Glasney College helped trigger the Prayer Book Rebellion of 1549.